jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 The app allows a scan of nearby Bluetooth devices with the "Select Device and Start Recording" button.
-Once the headband is selected, the app establishes a establishes a BLE connection with the headband, initiates data collection upon connection, and stores data continuously, even if the connection is temporarily lost.
+Once the headband is selected, the app establishes a BLE connection with the headband, initiates data collection upon connection, and stores data continuously, even if the connection is temporarily lost.

 The "Sleep Modulation" toggle enables BLE signals to be sent from the Android device to the headband.
-Once enabled, the "Test Modulation" button can be used during an established connection to activated the headband's vibration motor in a double-blink pattern.
+Once enabled, the user can press the "Test Modulation" button during an established connection to activate the headband's vibration motor in a double-blink pattern.

 &nbsp;